API Docs

 callback: (chunk: Buffer) => {

-console.log('job in progres: ', chunk.toString())
+console.log('job in progress: ', chunk.toString())

 }

-() => { console.log('job done')},
+() => { console.log('job done') },

-err => { console.log('something went wrong:', err.message)}
+err => { console.log('something went wrong:', err.message) }

 docker-compose accepts these params: